Stellar cooling limits on light scalar boson revisited: Stellar cooling limits

 \section{Stellar cooling limits}

-We discuss the stellar cooling limits to the mass and the mixing angle of the Higgs portal light scalar boson by the Sun, red giants, horizontal-branch stars and white dwarfs.
-To obtain the limits, we assume that these stars can be approximately described by the constant temperatures and the densities near their cores shown in Table~\ref{TabStar}.
+We discuss the stellar cooling limits to the mass and mixing angle of the Higgs portal light scalar boson by the Sun, red giants, horizontal-branch stars and white dwarfs.
+To obtain the limits, we assume that these stars, other than the Sun, can be described by the constant temperatures and densities near their cores shown in Table~\ref{TabStar}.
+For the Sun, we evaluate the limit with the temperature and the density profiles given by the standard solar model of Refs.~\cite{RefStandardsun}, which are employed in Ref.~\cite{2205.01669}.

 In addition to the $e$-$N$ bremsstrahlung contribution, we include the plasma mixing effect by electrons in the medium.
 Following Refs.~\cite{1302.3884,1305.2920,1611.05852}, for the non-relativistic and non-degenerate plasma, this effect is described by the damping rate of $S$,